-Think about the end goal and make sure your design and content layout and creation are slick, clean and clear.
+Think about the end goal of your web content and make sure your design your content layout and creation are slick, clean and clear.

-You need to have a clear view of what you are aiming to achieve.
-All your content will serve one of two purposes:
+You need to have a clear view of what you are aiming to achieve in your content management a development.
+All your web content will serve one of two purposes:

 - As primary or hero pages, they will be optimised for sharing, converting and ranking in Google

-- As secondary pages, they will strengthen page authority in Google for your money or hero pages
+- As secondary pages, they will strengthen page authority in Google for your money or hero content

 2. Maximise Your Hub Keyword Potential